manypigeons/RefreshDaemon/README.md

-# AltDaemon-New
+# RefreshDaemon

-> This is a fork of AltDaemon from AltStore by rileytestut.
+> This is a "fork" of AltDaemon from AltStore by rileytestut.

-This fork is intended to make AltDaemon compatible with modern rootless jailbreaks like Dopamine and palera1n.
-This also aims to add a built in cli tool for refreshing apps on device without AltStore, SideStore, or LiveContainer.
+This is a remake of AltDaemon intended to function headlessly without AltStore on modern jailbreaks.

+This solves the issue of keeping your jailbreak application signed without needing to use AltStore or SideStore.

 You can find AltStore [here](https://github.com/altstoreio/AltStore).